PyCQA/redbaron/docs/quickstart.rst

 As of today, this magical parsing on string has a **big** limitation: it is expecting something parsable by Baron which only parse a **valid python program**.
+That means that string passed in a __setattr__ case have to be an entire valid python program that the command :file:`python` can execute.
 This mean that you wouldn't have been able to write something like this in the previous example:

 .. code-block:: python